 UPDATED:Stephen King's latest book is out now.
 Called the Institute, it's being touted as 'IT for the Trump' age, where someone from the small town of DuPray suddenly vanishes and re-appears many years later.
 Those who like his later detective fiction, such as Mr Mercedes, as well as a smattering of sci-fi/horror should be right at home here.

 In Hollywood, he charges more, but the hit rate is no less erratic.
 Nonetheless, King adaptations have been going through a purple patch, with the likes of It helping herald in a further generation of blockbuster movie horror.

-Don't take our word for it, the first trailer for Doctor Sleep has been revealed and, my, it looks set to be a classic King adaptation.
+Don't take our word for it, the final trailer for Doctor Sleep has been revealed and, my, it looks set to be a classic King adaptation.
 The film is a sequel to The Shining and focuses on an adult Danny Torrance.
 Director Mike Flanagan uses the trailer to return to the Overlook Hotel and now we can't wait till November 8 when it's released.